 American ginseng is a plant that is native to the forests of the East Coast.
 It has been used by various Native American tribes for many centuries.
-The plant has a number of medicinal uses.
+The plant has several medicinal uses.
 Ginseng has also been found to be very popular in China.
 A large proportion of ginseng is exported to China and the Far East each year.

 The U.S. Fish and Wildlife Service published a recent estimate that put the figure of ginseng harvesting profits at roughly $27 million.
 This means that ginseng harvesting is a sizable source of profit for a great many growers all across the United States.
 However, there are a few rules you need to be aware of before you harvest this root.

-There are 19 states that allow for the free and unrestricted harvesting of wild ginseng for the purpose of exporting it.
+19 states allow for the free and unrestricted harvesting of wild ginseng to export it.
 These states include the following:

 - New York